-It is anticipated that the Fund will have approximately 160 per cent long exposure and 70 per cent short exposure.
+It is anticipated that the Russell Investments Emerging Markets Equity Fund will have 115 per cent long exposure and 15 per cent short exposure.
 Short exposure will only be gained through the use of financial derivative instruments.
 It is possible that the Fund may be subject to higher exposure levels from time to time.
-The anticipated range of long and short exposure is calculated on a gross basis using notional values with no deductions for netting and no deductions for hedging.
+The anticipated range of long and short exposures is calculated on a gross basis.